caituo27/caituo27.github.io/_posts/2024/01/2024-01-26-angular-cdk-overlay-tutorial-adding-animations.md

 </ng-template>
 ```

-Ok, now it will still transition as it opens and it will now transtion when when it closes too.
+Ok, now it will still transition as it opens and it will now transition when when it closes too.

 Cool, so now we have a working open and close animation for our pop-ups but we can make it even better.